 In support of this, a if you provide quality content this does equate to Search Engine Optimization.

 The moral of the story?
 Demonstrate your authority to Google by creating content that covers every angle of a subject.
 If you settle for mediocre, short, fluff content, you don’t stand much of a chance of ranking.

 The last thing Google wants is to send their users to a deceitful or even fraudulent page.
 Therefore, work hard to prove that your content is absolutely trustworthy.

 Thankfully with a secure site, this isn’t that difficult to do.

 First and foremost, you absolutely must use HTTPS over HTTP protocol on your website.
-This simply shows Google that your website is secure and that user’s data won’t be stolen.
+This simply shows Google algorithm update that your website is secure and that user’s data won’t be stolen.

 From there, make it clear who has authored the content.
 If you’re selling anything, prominently display the security badge on your site and use the right tools to secure your checkout, form fields, and any signed documents.

 Finally, and most obviously, don’t publish anything false or misleading.

 Step #4: Optimize For Backlinks